Robust and Fast Decoding of High-Capacity Color QR Codes for Mobile Applications: Evaluation

 \subsection{CUHK-CQRC: A Large-Scale Color QR Code Dataset}

 We establish a challenging HiQ code dataset, CUHK-CQRC, in this paper.
 CUHK-CQRC consists of 1,506 photos and 3,884 camera previews (video frames) of high-density 3-layer color QR codes captured by different phone models under different lighting conditions.
 Fig. \ref{CQRC_smp} presents some samples of CUHK-CQRC.
 Different from \cite{blasinski2013per}, we also include previews in our dataset because of the following two reasons.
-Firstly, photos are different from previews.
-When users take a photo using the on-board camera of a mobile phone, many embedded systems implicitly process (e.g., lightweight deblurring and color correction) the output image in order to make it more attractive in appearance, while preview will not go through this process.
-Secondly, compared with capturing \textit{photos}, it is much faster and more cost-effective for a mobile phone camera to generate previews.
+Firstly, photos are different from previews. {When users take a photo using the on-board camera of a mobile phone, many embedded systems implicitly process (e.g., deblurring, sharpening, etc) the output image in order to make it more attractive in appearance, while preview may not go through this process.
+When compared with the captured images, previews are often of a lower resolution.} Secondly, compared with capturing \textit{photos}, it is much faster and more cost-effective for a mobile phone camera to generate previews.
 Hence, most mobile applications use camera previews as the input of the decoder.